Abible-5/RINSE_Senior_Design/README.md

 ## Custom World
-// Navigate to your workspace. cd ~/<your_workspace_name>/src
+// Navigate to your workspace-->

-// Create a custom ROS 2 package. ros2 pkg create --build-type ament_cmake custom_world
+cd ~/<your_workspace_name>/src

-// Navigate to the package folder. cd ~/your_workspace_name/src/custom_world
+// Create a custom ROS 2 package--> ros2 pkg create --build-type ament_cmake custom_world

-// Create the worlds folder.
+// Navigate to the package folder--> cd ~/your_workspace_name/src/custom_world

-mkdir -p worlds
+// Create the worlds folder--> mkdir -p worlds

-// Create and open the room.world file for editing. nano ~/your_workspace_name/src/custom_world/worlds/room.world
+// Create and open the room.world file for editing--> nano ~/your_workspace_name/src/custom_world/worlds/room.world

 ## Paste the following code/description into room.world and save it.